 In part 2 today, we’ll discuss how to close the gap between demand and capacity…it turns out that stress ISN’T what happens to you that’s stressful, it’s a combination of what happens and how capable you are in reacting to it.
 (Hint: Responding is better than reacting anyway.
 More in the video!)

 I’ll teach my Stress Mastery instructor’s BFF method – you’ve learned the “B” and now for the rest!
 Dr. Heidi Hanna is the director of the American Institute of Stress and absolutely brilliant at making stress positive fuel for change, plus keeping everything easy to understand.
-I hope I share her information well as I’m nearly certified as a “Stress Mastery Educator!”
+I hope I share her information well as I’m certified as a “Stress Mastery Educator!”

 See Stress Mastery Part 1 where we talk about mastering your breath here.